I am an Assistant Professor in the Department of Social and Political Sciences at Bocconi University.

 This paper explores the reasons why factions within political parties might choose to split and when instead party unity is expected.
 We develop a theory based on the premise that political factions aim to preserve and cultivate their individual brands.
 In the model, two factions can belong to the same party or not.
 When together, factions can decide to split.
 A split sets in motion the evolution of factions’ individual brands, which can be positive or negative.
 When apart, factions can decide to merge.
 By merging, factions reap a benefit from being together, but need to divide party resources according to their relative strength.
 We characterize when splits and mergers are stable—reflecting fragmented and non-fragmented party systems respectively—and when instead cycles emerge in equilibrium.
 Factions may want to split even if by doing so they hurt their brand.
 These damaging splits, we show, only happen when factions re-merge in the future: by merging, the splinter faction might gain either by becoming the bigger fish in a smaller pond or the smaller fish in a bigger pond.

-Despite their recognized importance, the inherent opacity of intra-party institutions limits scholarly understanding of how parties share power internally.
-We advance knowledge in this area by studying how parties allocate list positions to different factions.
-We develop a theory of intra-party bargaining in which list positions shape the mobilization efforts of party activists in different factions.
-Our results allow us to link observable patterns in list allocations to the importance of consensus in intra-party negotiations.
+We study how parties share power internally by analyzing the allocation of list positions to different factions.
+We develop a theory of intraparty bargaining in which list positions shape the mobilization efforts of party activists in different factions.
+Our results allow us to link observable patterns in list allocations to the importance of consensus in intraparty negotiations.
 We empirically evaluate these predictions using data from Norwegian municipal elections.
 We exploit a wave of municipal mergers to identify candidates’ geography-based factional affiliations.
-In line with our theory’s functionalist logic and consensus-based bargaining, smaller factions are over-compensated in `safe’ list positions.
-While we also find a slight over-representation in the contested ranks, the relationship between size and resources is much closer to proportionality, as predicted by our theory.
+In line with our theory’s functionalist logic and consensus-based bargaining, smaller factions are over-compensated in safe list positions.

 Other Writings